ArnNied/quizizz-cheat/README.md

 OR

-2. Copy and paste below to your browser's console
+2. Copy and paste the code below to your browser's console

 ```javascript
 fetch("https://raw.githubusercontent.com/ArnNied/quizizz-cheat/master/main.js")